-- Relationships invest at the start children should want to do something because of the quality of their relationship with you.
-The more you know about the child, the more therapeutic you can be - Role modelling this is key for e.g. we have to show them how to 'play nicely' by playing with them - Consistency not equality - Routines but with flexible thinking referring to individual circumstances and quick wins - Prioritising prosocial behaviour really valued in every child thanking them, proximal praise - Planning alternatives to antisocial behaviour - Reward and positive reinforcement should be given freely and unexpectedly, not as a form of bribery - Feedback and recognition give feedback when something has not been asked for don't just celebrate the things that are expected e.g. sticker for holding the door open this should be the norm - Comfort and forgiveness understanding and know that we will do it differently tomorrow - Ignoring unsocial and low level behaviours, giving time for unsocial behaviour to stop do not give attention to these behaviours - Positive language tell children what you would like to see, not what you don't e.g. Please walkrather than don't run - Restorative Practice follow up the behaviour, it's impact and consequences at the appropriate time, after regulation has taken place/provide strategies for further occurrences).
+Relationships Staff to invest at the start - children should want to do something because of the quality of their relationship with you.
+The more you know about the child, the more supportive you can be.
+Role modelling This is key - for e.g. we have to show pupils how to 'play kindly and share' by playing with them.
+Staff are role modelling at all times.
+Consistency Everybody holding and modelling the same expectations.
+Routines Consistency but with flexible thinking, referring to individual circumstances and immediate possible actions.
+Prioritising valued behaviour Really valued in every child - thanking them and acknowledging when they have made a good choice.
+Planning alternatives to antisocial behaviour Knowing the children and planning ahead.
+Reward and positive reinforcement Should be given freely and unexpectedly, not as a form of bribery.
+Feedback and recognition Give feedback when something has not been asked for - don't just celebrate the things that are expected e.g. sticker for holding the door open - this should be the norm.
+Comfort and forgiveness Creating a safe environment where we acknowledge individual feelings and can apologise so that we can move forward.
+Understanding and know that we will do it differently.
+Ignoring Unsocial and low level behaviours, giving time for unsocial behaviour to stop - do not give attention to these behaviours.
+Positive language Tell children what you would like to see, not what you don't e.g. Please walk rather than don't run.
+Restorative Practice Follow up the behaviour, it's impact and consequences at the appropriate time, after regulation has taken place/provide strategies for further occurrences).
 Restorative approaches refer to a range of methods and strategies which can be used both to prevent relationship-damaging incidents from happening and to resolve them if they do happen.